nelsonfigueroa/nelson.cloud/content/posts/2019_09_26_wifi_hacking_with_aircrack-ng.md

 ## Hardware requirements

 To use `aircrack-ng` you'll need a wireless network adapter that has monitor mode and packet injection capabilities.
-Feel free to do some research about your particular card and it's compatability.
+Feel free to do some research about your particular card and it's compatibility.
 There's a good guide on [the aircrack-ng site](https://www.aircrack-ng.org/doku.php?id=compatible_cards) that can help you with research.
 You can also do what I did and buy a cheap USB wireless adapter with these capabilities.
 I have the [Panda Wireless N600](https://www.amazon.com/Panda-2-4GHz-300Mbps-Wireless-Adapter/dp/B00U2SIS0O/) and it works perfectly fine on my Macbook Pro.

 ## Installation